-NOTE:-However, during the start-up sequence the overspeed trip logic can be configured to allow an. extra trip level margin, this is used to prevent nuisance tripping on start-up - Refer to the 5200 series configuration software manual under heading 'Overspeed Overshoot' for details.
+NOTE:-During the start-up sequence the overspeed trip logic can be configured to allow an extra trip level margin.
+This is used to prevent nuisance tripping on start-up - Refer to the 5200 series configuration software manual under heading 'Overspeed Overshoot' for details.